perogi/zipcodes-perogi/README.md

 This application only has the default zip code information and only for the 50 US states and Washington, DC.

 ## Last Change Log
-Version 1.3.201807 July 2018 data.
+Version 1.3.201808 August 2018 data.
 Removal of a 3 zipcodes.
-One city renamed.
-Addition of 6 zipcodes
+Addition of 1 zipcode.
 nsp check: (+) 1 vulnerabilities found.
 3.7 (low)
 package tree: stryker > log4js > streamroller > debug
 Stryker mutation tests.
 Passed 100.0